Gray135/customer-engagement-strategy/README.md

 - Microsoft Excel
 - Data cleaning and transformation
 - `XLOOKUP`, `IF` logic
-- Concatenated match key logic for strategy mapping
+- Built a 4-column match key to map customer traits to strategy outcomes

-## What This Project Demonstrates

-This isn’t just an Excel workbook — it’s a simulation of how Customer Success Operations teams make structured, repeatable decisions.
+---

+## Role Alignment & Takeaways

+This reflects how CS Ops teams use data to guide customer engagement strategies when predictive tools aren't available.
 By completing this, it demonstrates:

 - The ability to turn customer data into actionable prioritization logic